 Profile | email@example.com

-Karen Hartfield is a lecturer in the Department of Health Services and an administrator for the Communicable Disease Epidemiology and Immunization Section of Public Health – Seattle & King County.
+Karen Hartfield is a lecturer in the Department of Health Services and an administrator for the HIV/STD Program at of Public Health – Seattle & King County.
 She has worked in HIV prevention, communicable disease prevention, immunization promotion, asthma prevention and family planning in public health settings for more than two decades.
 She earned an MPH at the University of North Carolina.

 Profile | firstname.lastname@example.org

-Jsani Henry is an affiliate instructor in the Department of Health Services and an information services coordinator with the HIV/STD Program at Public Health – Seattle & King County.
+Jsani Henry is an affiliate instructor in the Department of Health Services and the prevention education manager for the HIV/STD Program at Public Health – Seattle & King County.
 A COPHP graduate, he serves as the program's practicum director.
 He has over 15 years of experience in the field of HIV and STD prevention and treatment, particularly with minority and marginalized populations.
 Henry has an MPH and a MSW from the University of Washington.

 Profile | email@example.com